Posted on Leave a comment

 If not, ask yourself this: Have you ever walked into your kitchen and suddenly caught a whiff of something that smelled like rotten eggs?

 That smell might be more than unpleasant—it could be a dangerous gas leak.
 Every year, National Fire Protection Association (NFPA), U.S. fire departments respond to over 125,000 incidents involving natural gas.
 Most occur in residential homes, often around stoves, furnaces, or pipelines.
+Many homeowners first search this after noticing a gasoline odor indoors.
+Learn more in Gasoline Smell in House Dangerous.

 The solution?
 Prevention—and it starts with installing a WiFi-enabled home natural gas detector.
 In this article, we’ll show you how to detect a gas leak, what symptoms to look out for, and why a home natural gas detector is the simplest way to protect your loved ones.